BenniN/CourseworkSEM/use-cases/use-case-5.md

-# USE CASE: 5 Produce a report on number of people with specific languages
+# USE CASE 5: Produce a report on the number of people with specific languages

 ## CHARACTERISTIC INFORMATION

-### Goal in Context
+### Abstract

-As an *data scientist* I want *to produce a report on specific languages spoken in the world* so that *I can analyze the number of people speaking English, Arabic, Spain and Chinese*.
+As a *data scientist* I want *to produce a report on specific languages spoken in the world* so that *I can analyze the number of people speaking English, Arabic, Spanish and Chinese*.

+### Motivation

+To provide a report for the company containing vital up-to-date information regarding the break down of the languages spoken in the world.

 ### Scope